 Other common situations in which people hire rubbish removalists are if they need green waste taken away; if a lot of household waste has built up; if they’re helping a friend or relative with hoarding habits; or if the office is getting a makeover.

 Can I ask a rubbish removalist to sort out my rubbish?

-In general, the more specialised the removalist that you’ve engaged, the more chance they will not be prepared to muck in and determine what, exactly, is your rubbish.
-Plus, a specialised removalist is likely to charge more by the hour, so you might be better off sorting your stuff so that they work on only the bits you can’t do yourself.
+In general, the more specialised the removalist that you’ve engaged, the more chances they will be prepared to muck in and determine what exactly is your rubbish.
+Plus, some specialists charge for rubbish removal by the hour.
+You might be better off sorting your stuff so that they work on only the bits you can’t do yourself.

-Having said that, the majority of rubbish removalists would be prepared to sort your rubbish as well as take it away.
-Again, however, you just need to remember that the more you get your rubbish removalist to do, the more you’ll likely end up paying.
+Having said that, the majority of rubbish removalists would be prepared to sort your rubbish and take it away.
+However, you just need to remember that the more you get your rubbish removalist to do, the more you’ll likely end up paying.

 What questions should I ask my removalist?

 If you’re thinking of hiring a removalist, or have already engaged someone, there’s a bunch of questions you might want to ask them.
 Consider if any or all of the below are appropriate to your situation: